Apr 24, 2017

-I live a life of bliss where I find myself in the right place at the right time where doors to possibilities manifesting my desires open up.
+I live a life of synchronicity and flow where I find myself in the right place at the right time, where doors manifesting my desires open up.
 I meet people whose wise counsel I benefit from at the time I need it.
 Money falls on my lap in the right amount (no more, no less) in the dying seconds when I urgently need it.
 I have no home, no address but I get to live in nice resorts and plush hotels without spending for it.
 I have very little money but I get to eat good nutritious and delicious food - durian when in season, gastronomic indulgences with wine to wash it down with.
 I even get to invite friends to join me for buffet breakfast sometimes!
-I own no car but I get to travel quite extensively even outside the Philippines.
+I own no car but I get to travel quite extensively.
 I can end up in a foreign place that speaks a different tongue, worship a different God, with a culture alien to mine, but by the time I leave the place, I feel like a local with lots of acquaintances and friends...sometimes with invites for a roof over my head on my next return.
-Everything I own on the planet is only what fits into my backpack (plus a few shirts left here and there) but they satisfy my meager needs.
+Everything I own on the planet is only what fits into my backpack but they satisfy my meager needs.
 I do not worry about money or worry about the future - I know in no uncertain terms that the same energy that brought about the Big Bang is right behind me...an unseen hand looking after my well-being.

 What is Suffering Then?

 Sure, suffering exists.
 But it's not to validate my mundane existence.
 Suffering is a red flag.
 Suffering is life calling my attention that something is wrong!
 Much like pain is nature's way of calling my attention that there is something wrong with the body - and that I must take measures to alleviate it.
 I step back from myself and regain perspective why this suffering exists.

 Part of a Process